Martin Plowman: FIA World Endurance Championship

 For 2013, Plowman and his Conquest co-driver Heinemeier Hansson were both hired by OAK Racing to drive Morgan-Nissans in the LMP2 class on the FIA World Endurance Championship.
-Plowman shares the number 35 entry with co-drivers Bertrand Baguette and Ricardo González.
+Plowman shared the number 35 entry with co-drivers Bertrand Baguette and Ricardo González.

 The 2013 season started at the 6 Hours of Silverstone, the OAK Racing Morgan LMP2-Nissan No. 35 finished in fourth place (twelfth overall), to get their first ten points for the World Championship.

 On the 6 Hours of Spa-Francorchamps, González, Baguette and Plowman finished in third position (for cars registered for points in the FIA World Endurance Championship), of LMP2 class (eleventh overall).

 Plowman winner of 2013 24 Hours of Le Mans edition.

 In 2013, Plowman and his co-drivers Ricardo González and Bertrand Baguette from OAK Racing Morgan LMP2-Nissan team, won the 81st edition of the 24 Hours of Le Mans in LMP2 class (seventh overall).
 Their Morgan LMP2 covered a total of 329 laps in the Circuit de la Sarthe.
 The race was run in very difficult weather conditions and several serious accidents bringing out a record of twelve safety car caution periods.

 The 6 Hours of São Paulo were held at the Autódromo José Carlos Pace, on 30 August – 1 September.
 González, Baguette and Plowman got the second place of LMP2 category, only behind Oreca 03-Nissan team (Rusinov, Martin and Conway).
 With this result the British driver got his second podium of the year.

 In the fifth round of 2013 season were the 6 Hours of Circuit of the Americas in Austin, Texas on 20–22 September.
 González, Baguette and Plowman obtained the seventh place of LMP2 category (eleventh overall).

 On 18–20 October, in the 6 hours of Fuji, following a two-hour delay the race was restarted once more under the safety car, lapping another eight circuits before officials stopped the race again and eventually called an end to the event.
 The No. 35 OAK Morgan-Nissan (Baguette, González and Plowman), started in the pole position and was declared the race winner of LMP2 class (fourth overall), in the same position they started.
-Due to difficult weather conditions half points will be awarded for all the teams and drivers in the event.
+Due to difficult weather conditions, half points would be awarded for all the teams and drivers in the event.

 During the 6 Hours of Shanghai on 8–9 November, the No. 35 OAK Morgan-Nissan trio (Baguette, González and Plowman), qualified in fourth position and finished in third place (7th overall).
 With this new podium the French team extend their lead on 15 points to the final race of the championship.

 On the last race of the season the 6 Hours of Bahrain on 29–30 November, González, Baguette and Plowman qualified in sixth place and finished in fourth position (sixth overall).
 Therefore, Plowman won the 2013 FIA WEC World Championship for drivers and teams in LMP2 class.